-- Participated on various community committees including the Fraser Valley Human Dignity Coalition.
+- Participate on various community committees including the Fraser Valley Human Dignity Coalition.

-- Supported community diversity events such as the Fraser Valley Cultural Diversity Awards and AbbyFest.
+- Support community diversity events such as the Fraser Valley Cultural Diversity Awards and AbbyFest.

 - Worked in partnership on the Abbotsford Indo Canadian Seniors Project, funded by the Union of BC Municipalities, in partnership with the Centre for Indo-Canadian Studies at the University of the Fraser Valley.

-- Worked in partnership on the Abbotsford Building Connections project - In 2010, the City of Abbotsford received a grant worth $434,596 from Citizenship and Immigration Canada to implement the Abbotsford Building Connections Project.
+- Partnered to deliver the Abbotsford Building Connections project - In 2010, the City of Abbotsford received a grant worth $434,596 from Citizenship and Immigration Canada to implement the Abbotsford Building Connections Project.
 The objectives were for the City of Abbotsford to become more culturally integrated and to increase intercultural and interfaith connections at both the community and the neighbourhood level.